What is an Affidavit of Heirship

 It should be filed as soon as possible after the owner dies.
 If you wait too long, it may be difficult to obtain information needed to complete the document and to find witnesses to sign it.

-It must be filed before the heirs transfer property owned by the dead person.
+It must be filed before the heirs transfer property owned by the deceased.

 How to file it